Datamine/Function-Profiler/README.md

 #Function-Profiler

-Python Module to Profile Function Performance: records the number of calls and outputs statistics about function execution times.
+Python module to profile function performance: records the number of calls and outputs statistics about function execution times.

 ## Compatibility